March 30, 2018

 *tea time

 Yesterday I saw several brimstone butterflies on my walk.
-They looked so surreal bright in that still lifeless seeming landscape.
-Later in the forest I spotted first snowdrops!
-Finally!
+They looked so surreal bright in that seemingly lifeless landscape.
+Later in the forest, I spotted the first snowdrops – finally!

-As I am still not able to work in the garden, I use most of my time creating new illustrations and patterns.
-I'm quite behind with showing everything I made here on my blog.
+As I’m still not able to work in the garden, I’m spending most of my time creating new illustrations and patterns.
+I’m a bit behind on sharing everything I’ve made here on my blog.

-Yoojin, a creative friend and former blogger, started a new blog called "paper pilea" where she shares her creative adventures and love for snail mail.
-Feel free to have a look!
+Yoojin, a creative friend and former blogger, has started a new blog called "paper pilea", where she shares her creative adventures and love for snail mail.
+Feel free to take a look!

-And lastly, if I haven't mentioned it already, I created a new Instagram account for my illustration work, because I did not want to mix them with my analogue pictures.
+And lastly, if I haven't mentioned it already, I created a new Instagram account for my illustration work, because I did not want to mix it with my analogue pictures.

 Enjoy the last days of March!